 It’s really a shame that people making it sound like happiness and mental health are some kind of remarkable achievement that only few can attain.
 That’s ridiculous and if anyone’s saying it then they really don’t know how to lead anyone to peace.
 Because we have to break this myth that this is difficult or that it requires intense study or time or dedication.
 It only requires one thing: awareness.

 Ready?
 This is the whole thing: Your feelings are a feedback system to let you know the temperature of your thinking.
 If you don’t like the feeling, change the thought.
 Wanting thoughts feel bad and appreciative thoughts feel good.
 Period.
 That’s it.
-What you experience as “your life” is really your thoughts about life.
-“You” is really a thought filter that stops this thought but allows that one.
-The things that are allowed through are what informs all of your decisions.
-It’s changeable and yet thoroughly you.
+What you experience as ‘your life’ is really your thoughts about life.

 Don’t make life a big deal.
 If you feel crappy, ask yourself what you’re thinking about.
 If it’s not relative to that exact present moment then drop it.
 Focus on the moment you are in and choose your next course of thought based on the guidance of your feelings.
 There are always things to be grateful for.
 It’s only a matter of your level of dedication toward trying to find those things.

 You live moment by moment and each new moment is a chance to choose how you see it.
 Remember that choice and as often as possible see your own time on this Earth as a wonderful opportunity to interact with a remarkable and beautiful world, of which you are an integral part.
 Live like that’s true because it is.
 And have an awesome day.